 This is a question many people ask as they drag themselves out of bed before sunrise day after day.

-If you’re short on time, here’s a quick answer to your question: Schools start early mainly due to bus scheduling, after-school activities, and optimizing learning.
+If you’re short on time, here’s a quick answer to your question: Schools start early mainly due to parental schedules, bus scheduling, after-school activities, and optimizing learning.

 In this article, we’ll explore the main reasons why schools start so early, the research on how early start times impact students, and what some schools are doing differently.

 Parental Schedules and Early School Start

 Early school start times often coincide with standard work hours, potentially influencing parental decisions and experiences.
 While not directly causing early school start, parental schedules can interact with them in several ways.
 For example, working parents, particularly those starting early, might find early school start times easier to manage for drop-offs before their own work obligations begin.

 Early school start times benefit families with multiple children attending different schools, aligning drop-off and commute times with parents’ work schedules.
 Parents can proceed to their workplace without being late.